Wagamama

+Wagamama Limited is a British restaurant chain headquartered in London, specialising in pan-Asian cuisine such as ramen, teppanyaki, and donburi.
+Founded in 1992 by Alan Yau, the brand opened its first location in Bloomsbury.

+As of 2026, the chain operates 169 restaurants across the United Kingdom and maintains an international presence with over 80 additional sites through a mix of company-owned and franchised locations in Europe, the Middle East, and the United States.

 History

 Wagamama Limited was incorporated on 29 April 1991 as China Diner Limited.
 Their first restaurant was opened in 1992 in Bloomsbury, London, founded by Alan Yau, who subsequently created the Chinese restaurants Hakkasan and Yauatcha, and Thai restaurant Busaba Eathai.
 In June 2005, the restaurant's owner Graphite Capital sold the majority stake of 77.5% to Lion Capital LLP for £103 million.
 In April 2011, the chain was sold to Duke Street Capital, for an estimated sum of £215 million.